 How Do Premises Liability Laws Affect My Claim?

-Where we often see this law come into play is when owners or occupiers claim they were not aware of a spill or other hazard.
-This law sets a standard known as the reasonable person standard.
+Sometimes, owners or occupiers try to avoid liability by claiming they were not aware of a hazardous condition.
+This is known as the reasonable person standard.
 This standard considers when a reasonable person would have known about the problem and taken action to protect guests.

-How Can You Prove Someone Knew About a Hazard?
+How Can You Prove Someone Knew About A Slip And Fall Hazard?

-As you can imagine, some slip and fall cases can too easily devolve into “he said, she said” scenarios.
-In order to highlight that someone did or should have known about a hazard, we work to construct a strong case through evidence.
-That could include:
+As you may imagine, slip and fall cases can too easily devolve into “he said, she said” scenarios.
+To prove that someone did or should have known about a hazard, the Law Offices of Anidjar & Levine works to construct a strong case through evidence like:

 - Eyewitness testimony